SHIRPUREOMKAR/pro-space-assignment/README.md

 The comments in the code explain the process during the extraction. postgreSQL (.sql) file will be included in the data and the images are self explanatory.

+> The `Past Experience` field is not in the current `data.csv` but is implemented later into the `./xtras/scrapper.py` and `./minion.py`.
+The re-run for the entire data was time consuming and also the IP-address was restricted to request the data.
+The re-run of `./parent.py` and `./minion.py` will populate that field too.

 > Thanks..!!